F-Army/arduino-dw1000-ng/README.md

 We also wanted to change how the ranging logic works.<br/>
 Rather than providing a ranging loop, we wanted to provide functions to send the different Two way ranging flow frames, giving the user more control over the program. <br />
 The base driver was also re-written in a lot of places, to make every API function more independent from each other.
+We also plan to make very high-level abstractions to hack projects fast.

 Features
 ------------